 MOTIVATING EXAMPLE

-Let’s consider a collaboration scenario between software architects and programmers in developing an event-driven paradigm-based system System.
-Fig. 2 (a) and (b) show the current and evolved USM behaviors of System.
+Let’s consider a collaboration scenario between software architects and programmers in developing an event-driven paradigm-based system.
+Fig. 2 (a) and (b) show the current an evolved USM behaviors of System.
 This USM consists of some simple, composite, and pseudo states such as choice, connection point expoint, and junction.